Connect with us

 Once you have all the logistics together, you should definitely send out invitations, even if most of the guests have helped out with planning the bridal shower.
 If a lot of guests are coming from out of town, the earlier the invitation is sent, the better—at least two months before if not earlier; if most people are local, four to six weeks should be just fine.

-That doesn’t mean you have to go nuts with the invites—those cute ready-made cards available at any card store are great.
-And you can even go paperless for this one with the help of a graphic designer or an e-vite service.
+That doesn’t mean you have to go nuts with the invites—those cute, ready-made cards available at any card store are great.
+You can even go paperless for this one with the help of a graphic designer or an e-vite service.

 ✔️Do serve something to bite on, but don’t cater an entire meal (unless you want to!).

-Having some type of food is a must, whether it’s inspired by breakfast for dinner or a sweets table.
-Consider catering if you’re throwing a large party, but you could even make some of the main dishes and then supplement with catering additions, or have other guests contribute as a potluck.
+Having some food is a must, whether it’s inspired by breakfast for dinner or a sweets table.
+Consider catering if you’re throwing a large party, but you could even make some of the main dishes and then supplement with catering additions or have other guests contribute as a potluck.

 As long as the party doesn’t cover all of the dinnertimes, for example, you don’t have to serve a full meal.
 Light snacks, heavy hors d’oeuvres, or a continental breakfast of pastries, fruit, and coffee are plenty.
 Just let guests know on the invite so they’re prepared.